stanford-rc/www.sherlock.stanford.edu/src/docs/storage/data-transfer.md

 * [Globus](#globus)

-To transfer files via the DTN, simply use `dtn.sherlock.stanford.edu` as a remote server hostname.
+To transfer files via the DTNs, simply use `dtn.sherlock.stanford.edu` as a remote server hostname.
 For instance:

 ```